ietf-tapswg/api-drafts/draft-pauly-taps-arch.md

 ### Establishment Actions {#establishment}

 * Initiate() is the primary action that an application can take to create a Connection to a remote endpoint, and prepare any required local or remote state to be able to send and/or receive content.
 For some protocols, this may initiate a server-to-client style handshake; for other protocols, this may just establish local state; and for peer-to-peer protocols, this may begin the process of a simultaneous open.
 The Initiate() action consumes a Preconnection object and creates a Connection object.
+Resolution of the remote endpoint identifier occurs during the Initiate() call.

 * Listen() is the action of marking a Listener as willing to accept incoming Connections.
 It consumes a Preconnection object.
 The Listener will then create Connection objects as incoming connections are accepted.